roojs/app.Builder.js.depricated/README.txt

 -----------------------------------------------------
 TODO
+* fix pulldowns for types.. - it's a bit hap hazard with the delayed / loading of settings.
 * packing - gather from methods to find out which match.. (including false)
 * order of palete needs fixing.
 * support user functions/properties..